 While we publish original content, every now and then we run across an article we think will be of great help to our visitors.
 “How to get your first 100 email subscribers” by Noah Kagan, posted on his blog, OkDork.com, is a great article on building an email list.

-When I started Videofruit 5 months ago I knew my email list would be a huge part of it’s success (or failure).
-I spent the previous 3 years listening to podcast and reading blog post about how to start a business.
+When I started Videofruit 5 months ago I knew my email list would be a huge part of its success (or failure).
+I spent the previous 3 years listening to the podcast and reading a blog post about how to start a business.

 Hint: I wasn’t really learning anything.
 I was procrastinating.